photoprism/photoprism-docs/docs/getting-started/proxies/advanced-nginx-proxy-setup.md

 **Trough the entire guide we use `photoprism.example.com` as domain.
 You have to change all these occurrences with your own domain / DynDNS.**

-Also this was all tested on `ubuntu/20.04` - But the commands should work on a lot of other versions as well.
+Also, this was all tested on `ubuntu/20.04` - But the commands should work on a lot of other versions as well.
 If you use CentOS, SuSE, or any other distro, look up the commands for your package manager.

 ## Setup

 ### Domain setup

-First of all we need to decide what we want to use as domain / address.
+First, we need to decide what we want to use as domain / address.
 We will use a proper domain in this guide, but it will technically also work with just a static IP address.

 If you're lucky enough to have your own domain, just create a subdomain and use this for PhotoPrism.